 Many Loyola College of Law graduates devote their careers to public service work as advocates for traditionally underserved communities.
 Given a significant law school debt burden, such careers might not be feasible without some form of assistance.
-Since 1991, the Gillis Long Poverty Law Center’s Loan Repayment Assistance Program (LRAP) has tried to address this problem and remains committed to furthering its goal of providing quality legal assistance to communities throughout the country.
+Since 1991, the Gillis Long Poverty Law Center’s Loan Repayment Assistance Program (LRAP) has tried to address this problem and remains committed to furthering its goal of providing quality legal assistance to communities across the country.

-Graduates employed as full-time attorneys in government or nonprofit positions may apply for the Loan Repayment Assistance Program.
+Graduates employed as full-time attorneys in government or non-profit positions may apply for the Loan Repayment Assistance Program.
 Employment in private law firms does not qualify under program guidelines.
 The Center distributes applications each August with a deadline in mid-September.

 The Gillis Long Poverty Law Center gratefully acknowledges the generous financial support from John and June Makdisi and the Kendall Vick Public Law Foundation.
-Using all sources of funding, since 1991, the Gillis Long Poverty Law Center granted over 800 awards totaling more than 2.5 million dollars.
+Using all sources of funding, since 1991, the Gillis Long Poverty Law Center granted over 900 awards totaling more than 3 million dollars.

 We are now accepting applications for the 2019-2020 program.
 Please complete the application here.
 You may submit your application in person, by mail, or email.